archiverjs/node-archiver/README.md

 #### store `boolean`

-If true, entry contents will be archived without compression.
+If true, this entry will be archived without compression.
+Defaults to global `store` option.

 #### comment `string`